Allergies-Food and Seasonal

 Tuition Discount Policy

 There is a 10% discount for siblings enrolled in the Toddler or Preschool/Kindergarten programs.
 The discount is given on the lowest tuition amount.
-However, in order to keep the MDO rate affordable there is not a discount for siblings if one child is enrolled in the MDO program.
+However, in order to keep the MDO rate affordable there is not a discount for siblings if one child is enrolled in the MDO half day program.

-If your family will be leaving the country or will be on vacation for an extended period of time you are still responsible for paying the monthly tuition in order to hold your child’s place on our roster.
+Vacation Policy If your family will be leaving the country or will be on vacation for an extended period of time you are still responsible for paying the monthly tuition in order to hold your child’s place on our roster.
 It is at your own discretion to remove your child from our program for the time you are away.
 If there is a waiting list or another family takes your child’s place on the roster you will then be placed on the waiting list when you decide to return your child to our program.

 Withdrawal Procedure Policy